 When you arrive at the drive-up testing area, you will remain in your car.
 During the test, a healthcare provider will swab your nose.
 Follow up information on how to obtain test results will be provided at the end of the visit.

-For positive, negative or suspected COVID-19 diagnoses, please click the link below to review the mandatory Erie County Department of Health packet on proper isolation measures.
+For positive, negative or suspected COVID-19 diagnoses, please click the link below to review the mandatory Erie County Commissioner COVID-19 Isolation Order